7stanes: Glentress and Innerleithen

 Comprises two nearby sites close to Peebles in the Scottish Borders.
-Glentress is one of the best-equipped mountain biking sites in the UK, with a cafe, bike hire shop and showering/changing facilities.
+Glentress is a well-equipped mountain biking site with a cafe, bike hire shop and showering/changing facilities.
 Trails include a green, blue, red and black route.
 There is also the skills loop- a green-graded area designed for those new to the sport and the Freeride Park which is graded bike park- extreme.
-This park is full of challenging technical features for experienced riders.
+The park contains technical features suited to experienced riders.